DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 ```
 #### Plot Results

 Once in the archived folder (cur_dir_name), postprocessing can be done using python scripts that operate on output files.
-For the particualar case of the site response analysis three scripts are used to evaluate:
+For the particualar case of the site response analysis used in this notebook three scripts are used to evaluate:
 1. surface acceleration time history and its response spectrum,
 2. profiles of maximum displacement, peak horizontal acceleration (PHA), peak shear strain, and cyclic stress ratio, and
 3. Stress-strain and excess pore water pressure at the middle of the liquefiable layer.